raspberrypilearning/weather-station-guide/manual-setup.md

 nano credentials.oracle.template
 ```

-Replace the `name` and `key` parameters with the `Weather Station Name` and `Passcode` of the weather station above.
+Replace the `name` and `key` parameters with the `Weather Station Name` and `Passcode` of the Weather Station above.
 The double quotes `"` enclosing these values in this file are important, so take care not to remove them by mistake.
-The weather station name must match exactly and is case-sensitive.
+The Weather Station name must match exactly and is case-sensitive.

 Press `Ctrl - O` then `Enter` to save, and `Ctrl - X` to quit nano.